 Don’t run your eyes or look down

 Such behavior is one of the clear signs of guilt, subordination and insecurity.
 In addition, the audience becomes annoyed when the speaker is consistently looking somewhere off screen.
-At maximum you can sneak a glimpse of the keyboard.
+At maximum, you can sneak a glimpse of the keyboard.
 But it’s better not to do this and master blind typing if you need to work with the keyboard.

 Watch your hands.

 Your hands can say a lot.
-Having them folded on your chest signals that you have assumed a defensive pose, clenching your fists demonstrates readiness for an attack.
-Scratching your nose, constantly adjusting your glasses, pinching your earlobes, ruffling your hair, grabbing the edge of a table or armrests – these actions show insecurity and provoke distrust.
+Having them folded on your chest signals that you have assumed a defensive pose, and clenching your fists demonstrates readiness for an attack.
+Scratching your nose, constantly adjusting your glasses, pinching your earlobes, ruffling your hair, and grabbing the edge of a table or armrests – these actions show insecurity and provoke distrust.
 Of course, all of the above is best avoided.

 If you need help enhancing your presentation’s positive impact with gestures, it’s best to keep your hands occupied with something utilitarian.
 For example, put your right hand on your computer mouse, and keep your left hand next to the keyboard.
 Of course, an old-school option from the pre-digital era – a pen and notepad – is also good.
 But to tell the truth, this is a temporary solution.
 First and foremost, a good speaker must learn to “speak” with their hands.